3M loses latest in series of military earplug cases

 About TriMark Legal Funding

-TriMark Legal Funding was founded in 2003 and is one of America's oldest nationwide lawsuit funding companies.
-TriMark provides pre-settlement funding and post-settlement funding, sometimes called 'lawsuit loans', to injured plaintiffs on hundreds of different types of personal injury lawsuits, employment litigation, work injury accidents and workers compensation lawsuits, mass tort litigation, and multidistrict litigation.
+TriMark Legal Funding was founded in 2003 and is one of America's oldest nationwide lawsuit funding providers.
+TriMark provides pre settlement loans and settled case funding, sometimes called 'lawsuit loans', to injured plaintiffs on hundreds of different types of personal injury lawsuits, employment litigation, work injury accidents and workers compensation lawsuits, mass tort litigation, and multidistrict litigation.
 We also provide attorney funding and law firm financing for plaintiffs' attorneys and law firms.

-Click here to see the full original article.
+Click here to see the original article.